luisvinicius167/dutier/README.md

       return state
   }
 }
+ /**
+ * Async actions

- // dispatch actions to change the state dispatch( increment(1) )
+ * Use dispatch to return new values based on the state
+ * tree. dispatch is async and returns a Promise with your action type and
+ * the actual state
+ */
+dispatch( increment(1) )
   .then( ({ type, state }) => console.log( state, getState() )) // { count: 2 },{ count: 2 }